Americans with Disabilities Act (ADA) Information

 When should the request be made?

-Response to Accommodation Request
+Response to a Request for Accommodations

 The court will promptly inform the applicant of its determination to grant or deny an accommodation request.
 If the request is denied in whole or in part, the response will be in writing.
 The court may provide an accommodation for an indefinite period of time, for a limited period of time, or for a particular matter or appearance.